joey-qytyku/OS-90-fixed/docs/Manual/2 Scheduler/2_Context Types.md

 - Entered from T1 or T2 by disabling interrupts
 - Preemption off
 - Exceptions are acceptable, including page faults.
-- It is safe to yield to another task while in T0
-- If no yielding takes place within the handler, T0 is an __effective TI__.
-- __Only reentrant code will work.__
+- Yield and atomics are PROHIBITED

+T1:
-T1: Preemption is disabled but interrupts remain the same.
+- Preemption is disabled but interrupts remain enabled.
 Entered by incrementing the local preemption counter.
+- Yield and atomics are PROHIBITED

 T2:
 - Preemption and interrupts are on
 - Exceptions are safe to generate
-- Mutexes are safe
+- Yield and atomics are PERMITTED

 TI, T0 and T1 are preemption-off contexts.